Joint Deformations of Manifolds, Coherent Sheaves and Sections: Coherent DG-Lie algebroids on smooth varieties

-A morphism (risp.: quasi-isomorphism) $\sL^*\to \sM^*$ of coherent DG-Lie algebroids over $X$ is a morphism (risp.: quasi-isomorphism) of complexes of $\Oh_X$-modules commuting with brackets and anchor maps.
+A morphism (resp.\ quasi-isomorphism) $\sL^*\to \sM^*$ of coherent DG-Lie algebroids over $X$ is a morphism (resp.\ quasi-isomorphism) of complexes of $\Oh_X$-modules commuting with brackets and anchor maps.

-An example is given by the sheaf $\sP^*(X,\sE^*)$ of first order differential operators with scalar symbol of a bounded complex $(\sE^*,\de)$ of locally free sheaves on $X$.
-For application to deformation theory it is convenient, following \cite{DMcoppie}, to define $\sP^*(X,\sE^*)$ in terms of derivations of pairs.
+An example is given by the sheaf $\sP^*(X,\sE^*)$ of first-order differential operators with scalar symbol of a bounded complex $(\sE^*,\de)$ of locally free sheaves on $X$.
+For applications to deformation theory it is convenient, following \cite{DMcoppie}, to define $\sP^*(X,\sE^*)$ in terms of derivations of pairs.

 Consider the subcomplex of $\sO_X$-modules